emacsmirror/csv2ledger/README.md

       '((date . c2l-convert-little-endian-to-iso8601-date)
         (amount . c2l-convert-postbank-to-ledger-amount)))
 ```

+By default, ledger entries are created uncleared.
+If you want to mark all transactions as cleared, set the variable `c2l-auto-cleared`.

 A final variable you may want to set is `c2l-alignment-column`.
 This should most likely have the same value as `ledger-post-amount-alignment-column`, although `csv2ledger` currently assumes that `ledger-post-amount-alignment-at` is set to `:end` and that the commodity precedes the amount.
 If either is not true, alignment is probably not optimal.